How Long Does Alcohol Stay in Your System? Factors of Alcohol Metabolism Rate

 Thus, to get to a BAC of 0.08, you and your drinking partners may require different amounts of alcohol.
 Getting your BAC back down to zero after drinking, however, is dependent on only one thing: time.
 A person's BAC goes down by 0.015% per hour once they’ve stopped drinking and start sobering up.
 1

 If your BAC reaches 0.08, it will be back to zero in about five to six hours as you're sobering up.
-But remember, alcohol can have surprising effects on your body and even after your body has metabolized all of the alcohol you’ve consumed, some of the tests noted above can still detect that you’ve been drinking for a long time afterwards.
+But remember, alcohol can have surprising effects on your body —alcohol can even affect your appearance — and even after your body has metabolized all of the alcohol you’ve consumed, some of the tests noted above can still detect that you’ve been drinking for a long time afterwards.

 Your blood alcohol concentration (BAC) drops by 0.015% per hour.